freenas/freenas-docs/userguide/system.rst

    Proactive Support Tab

-An addtional Proactive Support tab appears for Silver and Gold support coverage level customers.
+An additional Proactive Support tab appears for Silver and Gold support coverage level customers.
 If enabled on the %brand% system, this feature can notify iXsystems by email when conditions on the system warrant attention.

 To generate a support ticket, fill in the fields: